vivek-vivek/pushnotifications/README.md

 2. Navigate into the cloned repository and run the following command to install the required packages:

+   flutter pub get

 3. Run the app using the following command:

+   flutter run

 ## Usage

 Use the app to practice push notification implementation in Flutter applications.
-The app includes examples of push notifications using Firebase Cloud Messaging (FCM), OneSignal, and Flutter Local Notification packages.
+The app includes examples of push notifications using firebase, OneSignal, and Flutter Local Notification packages.

+## Packages that used:

+  firebase_core: ^2.10.0

+  onesignal_flutter: ^3.5.1

+  flutter_local_notifications: ^9.5.3+1

+  timezone: ^0.8.0

 ## Contributions